 Mild hamstring strains can be treated at home.
 But you should see a doctor if you can't bear any weight on your injured leg or if you can't walk more than four steps without significant pain.

 The hamstring muscles are a group of three muscles that run along the back of your thigh from your hip to just below your knee.
 These muscles make it possible to extend your leg straight behind your body and to bend your knee.
 When any one of these muscles stretches beyond its limit during physical activity, injury can result.

 Hamstring injury risk factors include:

 Returning to strenuous activities before your hamstring muscles are completely healed might cause an injury recurrence.
-In some cases, a recurrent hamstring injury may be more severe than the original injury.

 While you may initially consult your family physician, he or she may refer you to a doctor who specializes in musculoskeletal medicine, such as someone in sports medicine or orthopedic surgery.

 What you can do

 You may want to write a list that includes:

 - All the medications and dietary supplements you take

 - Questions you want to ask the doctor